 Review all insurance coverages

-Health, Medicare options, Life, Home &Auto.
-Medicare, Home and Auto Insurances should be reviewed and sent out to completive companies annually for quotes.
-Current or new life insurance should be discussed with a professional – someone with experience – not the internet
+Health, Medicare options, life insurance, Home & Auto.
+Medicare, Home and Auto Insurances should be reviewed and sent out to competitive companies annually for quotes.
+Current or new life insurance should be discussed with a professional – someone with experience – not the internet!

 Review wills, trust, beneficiaries, powers of attorney